Summary of Significant Accounting Policies and Estimates

 The change in accumulated other comprehensive income (loss) presented on the consolidated balance sheets for the year ended December 31, 2018, is reflected in the table below net of tax:

 Cash and Cash Equivalents

 The Company considers all highly liquid investments purchased with a maturity of three months or less to be cash equivalents.
-The Company’s cash is deposited in bank accounts with the Company’s primary cash management bank.
 The Company places its cash and cash equivalents in highly liquid instruments with, and in the custody of, financial institutions with high credit ratings.
-The Company did not have any cash equivalents or investments in money market funds as of December 31, 2016 and 2015.
+The Company did not have any cash equivalents or investments in money market funds as of December 31, 2018 and 2017.

 Concentration of Credit Risk and Other Risks and Uncertainties

 Financial instruments that potentially subject us to concentrations of credit risk consist principally of cash and accounts receivable.
 The Company maintains our cash accounts in excess of federally insured limits.
 However, the Company believes it is not exposed to significant credit risk due to the financial position of the depository institutions in which these deposits are held.
 The Company extends credit to customers in the normal course of business and performs ongoing credit evaluations of its customers.
 Concentrations of credit risk with respect to accounts receivable exist to the full extent of amounts presented in the consolidated financial statements.
 The Company does not require collateral from its customers to secure accounts receivable.